ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ## Don't despair

 Even if you wrote an excellent issue, it just might not get picked up.
-In that case, alternatives or complements might be to broadcast it again, ask for general tips to your fellow maintainers, try and get funding (therefore time, either yours or an external contractor's?) for your maintenance efforts.
+In that case, consider broadcasting again, ask for general tips from your fellow maintainers, and consider applying for funding (therefore time, either yours or an external contractor's) for your maintenance efforts.
 See for instance the [R Consortium's two yearly calls for proposals](https://www.r-consortium.org/all-projects/call-for-proposals#Rstats).

 Even if no one tackles the issue in the end, going through this process can be helpful as it gives you a chance to think through this issue in detail and to consider possible resolutions, which can help you solve your problem your own.